tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	admin.site.register(Category, CategoryAdmin)
 	...

-Note that with the above `admin.site.register()` call, you should replace the existing `admin.site.register(Category)` line with the one provided above.
+Note that with the above `admin.site.register()` call, you should ensure that you replace the existing call to `admin.site.register(Category)` with the one provided above.
 Once completed, try out the admin interface and add in a new category.
 Note that the `slug` field automatically populates as you type into the `name` field.
 Try adding a space!

 Now that we have addressed the first problem, we can ensure that the slug field is also unique by adding the constraint to the slug field.
 Update your `models.py` module to reflect this change, with the inclusion of a `unique=True` attribute name and value.